05nelsonm/dojo_interaction_script/README.md

 ## Restart sshd service
 $ sudo service sshd restart

-## DO NOT EXIT OUT OF THE TERMINAL CURRENTLY LOGGED INTO YOUR DOJO MACHINE
+## DO NOT EXIT OUT OF THE TERMINAL CURRENTLY LOGGED INTO YOUR DOJO MACHINE IN A SEPERATE TERMINAL FROM YOUR REMOTE
+## MACHINE TO ENSURE EVERYTHING WORKS!
+You'll be locked out, and if you're running things headless, you'll have to
+## hook up a monitor and keyboard to fix it.

 ## On a remote machine you set this up to work with, open a terminal and try to login to the Dojo via ssh.
-## Be sure to try loging into both Dojo's non-root & root users

 ## Done
 ```